The Kids International Show

-The Kids International Show was 1982 TV Mini Series about a group of International Kids.
+The Kids International Show is a 1982 TV Mini Series about a group of International Kids.
 The series was produced by the BBC and broadcast on BBC One from 31 May 1982 to 24 December 1982.
 The series starred a group of international kids as the main characters of the series.
 The series also featured guest stars such as The Three Degrees, Charlie Smithers, Wayne Dobson, Alyn Ainsworth and his Orchestra.
 As well as the three main characters from Last of the Summer Wine those being Compo, Clegg and Foggy.

 Plot summary

-A group of talented children from all nations are trying to entertain people with there great songs and there dancing skills in order to have more human relationships with adults.
+The show follows a group of talented children from all nations who are trying to entertain people with their songs and dancing skills in order to have more human relationships with adults.